PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit.”

-Over time, your goal would be to improve how much you can lift for a single rep.
+Over time, your goal would be to improve how much you can lift for a single rep on the bench press.

 Of course, do this as safely as possible.

-Always make sure you have a spotter or if you’re alone in a home gym, set up your safeties on your power rack.
+Always make sure you have a spotter or set up your safeties on your power rack if you’re alone in a home gym.

 The worst-case scenario?
-Don’t use collars and turn the bar to one side so the weights slide off, repeat on the other side, and then just sit up with the empty barbell.
+Don’t use collars and turn the bar to one side, so the weights slide off, repeat on the other side, and then sit up with the empty barbell.

-If this was the case, those guys that max out on bench every Monday on international bench day would get stronger and stronger.
+If that were the case, those guys that max out on the bench press with the same weight every Monday on international bench day would get stronger and stronger.

-Unfortunately, these are the guys that get injured and tell you years from now that the bench press is bad for your shoulders, chest, elbows, etc.
+Unfortunately, these guys get injured and tell you years from now that the bench press is bad for your shoulders, chest, elbows, etc.

 Bottom line – work on getting stronger over time in all rep ranges to build muscle and strength.